Metaboverse/Metaboverse/docs/content/overview.rst

 | During network modeling of user data, any user-provided datapoints that are unable to be mapped with be output as a tab-delimited table in the same location as the original input files with the suffix :data:`_unmapped.txt`.
 Data points could be unmapped for two reasons:
 | - The data point is not curated in a reaction within the selected organism's reaction network
 | - The provided data point name or ID is incompatible with the available synonyms for that entity within the network.
 Available synonyms are compatible: Ensembl gene ID or name; UniProt ID or name; ChEBI, KEGG, HMDB, JCBN, IUPAC, or MetaCyc IDs or names
-| We currently have plans for an interactive module that will help users find suitable synonyms for unmapped entities in users' datasets.
-Please follow `this issue <https://github.com/Metaboverse/Metaboverse/issues/50>`_ for updates on progress of this feature.
+| - Try searching :data:`Reactome + the name of the unmapped species` online to see if the species goes by another name in Reactome, or if it is missing from the organism curation.
 |
 -------------------
 Output File Types
 -------------------
 | There are two output file types associated with Metaboverse:
-| - :data:`.mvdb`: This is the organismal curation file, containing the underlying network structure for the selected organism, as well as important node mapping information f
+| - :data:`.mvdb`: This is the organismal curation file, containing the underlying network structure for the selected organism, as well as important node mapping information for connecting user-provided gene, protein, and metabolite measurements to the appropriate locations in the network.
+| - :data:`.mvrs`: This is the completed organismal curation file, with your gene/protein/metabolite measurements mapped onto the network.
+You can load this file on the home page within the Metaboverse app to pick up where you left off in your analysis of the data.
 |
 -------------------
 Using Metaboverse